 If these critics did talk…

-The following is an imagined dialogue based on the articles of the following writers and interviewees (listed).
+The following is an imagined dialogue based on the articles written by or about the following writers and interviewees (listed).

 By Chava Kuchar

 Sarah M. (Sarah Mower, Fashion Critic, Vogue)

 No one sent out an agenda, but this season’s Paris Shows felt like a huge conference of voices speaking about how to represent women in the era of Time’s Up.

 Like how fashion can act as a conduit for female power.

 ’80s power suits and shoulder pads are a throwback to a time when female employment equality and political power urgently demanded attention.
 Heaps of classics—tweeds, camel coats, tartans—being morphed into modernity by genius designers.

 Ness (Vanessa Friedman, Fashion Director and Critic, The New York Times)